Cesare Federici

 Of Kannur, he noted it as being ruled by a gentle king, and serving as a hub of the cardamon trade.
 He noted the population's habit of chewing Betel.

-He wrote about pearl diving off the coasts from Cao Comeri to Baste de Chilao (Chennai) and Ceylon.
+He wrote about pearl diving off the coasts from Cao Comeri to Baste de Chilao (the Adam's Bridge, baixos de Chilão in Portuguese) and Ceylon.
 He discusses the politics of Ceylon and the limited control that the Portuguese had over only the town of Colombo.

-He went to Negapatan (Nagapattinam) and San Tome.
+He went to Negapatan (Nagapattinam) and San Tome (Mylapore).
 Travelling on a Portuguese galleon he passed the Andaman islands, inhabited by "people of the jungle".
 In northeastern India, he visited Orifa (Orissa), the city of Satagan (Satgaon) in Bengal on Gulf of Martavan (Martaban), and Sion (Sirian), a city conquered by the king of Pegu.
 He sailed to Malacca and passed the channel of Nicobar to the island of Sumatra.